sophiaponte/prefect-legacy/docs/core/development/overview.md

 - [Fork the Prefect repository](https://help.github.com/en/articles/fork-a-repo)
 - [Create a new branch](https://help.github.com/en/desktop/contributing-to-projects/creating-a-branch-for-your-work) on your fork
 - [Open a Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) once your work is ready for review
 - A Core maintainer will review your PR and provide feedback on any changes it requires to be approved.
-Once approved, your PR will be merged into Prefect.
+Once approved, your PR will be merged into prefectlegacy.

 ### Congratulations!